dadr/Estimated-Taxes/README.md

 If you have an estimate on wages or other earned income that you are expecting this year, then enter that in the Federal Income Tax tab at the top left.

-As you actually get earned income, you should enter that quarterly, in the Quarterly Income tab.
+As you get income, you should enter that monthly, in the Quarterly Income tab.

 If you have various accounts with brokerages, companies, banks or credit unions, then enter the account names in the Quarterly Income tab in the highlighted section under JAN.
 The names you enter there are copied to the other months automatically.

-For these accounts, you can change the highlighting in the JAN block to show where you expect to see income.
-For example, it might make sense to only highlight the Interest cell for Banks and Credit Unions if that is the only sort of income you get from those institutions.
-Or alternately, if you are given restricted stock shares or grants, then you might only highlight the Dividends for that account.
-If you leave the macro intact, then when you re-color the cells in Jan, the macro will recolor the other months to match.
+For these accounts, once you enter an amount in the JAN block (even $0) the sheet will highlight that block and all the same blocks in other months to show where you expect to see income.
+For example, you enter interest for a bank in January, and the sheet will highlight the interest cell for that bank for the rest of the year.

-**Note:**  I'm stll not certain that the macro is worth it.
-For example, if your stock pays dividends quarterly, then you might prefer to only highlight the months where you expect to get dividends from that stock.
-Also, I will typically NOT open strange spreadsheets with macros enabled.
-So, maybe it's better to just set all the highlights manually and remove the macro.
-I still haven't decided.

 The Overview tab will tell you if you have paid what you owe.
 If not, then you will have to make your estimated payments.
 Those are recorded by quarter on the quarterly income tab - and there is a handy cell where you can enter your confirmation numbers there.